-There are only two exceptions that would allow for them to pick a different chore stick: if the chore has been done recently, or if chores need to be done in a certain order.
+There are only two exceptions that would allow for them to pick a different chore stick… if the chore has been done recently or if chores need to be done in a certain order.
 For example, floors need to be swept before they're mopped.
-If they draw a mopping stick but the floors haven't been swept in a while, then either let them pick a new one or swap it for a sweeping stick.
+If they draw a mopping stick but the floors haven't been swept, then either let them pick a new one or swap it for a sweeping stick.
 You could also easily remove the sticks that need to be done in a certain order and add them back in once the others have been done.

 HERE ARE A FEW OF OUR CHORE STICKS